kadenf17/STAT386_Semester_Project/README.md

 # STAT386_Semester_Project
-This is a class project wher I do data analysis of yoyos
+This is a class project where I do data analysis of yoyos

 Background: I am the president of the Yoyo Club at BYU.
 I have been yoyoing for 14 years.
 I have never seen a dataset about yoyos, and think this would be useful information for yoyo players.